zhiburt/tabled/README.md

     .with(Modify::new(Rows::first()).with(str::to_lowercase));
 ```

-IMPORTANT: you may need to specify type in your lambda otherwise compiler may be disagreed to work :)
+> <span style="color: red">IMPORTANT</span>: you may need to specify type in your lambda

+#### Modifiers
-There's 2 more Format modifiers.
-You can find more imformation about theire usage in the documentation.
+You can find more imformation about their usage in the documentation.

 - `FormatFrom` - Uses `Vec` elements as new content.
 - `FormatWithIndex` - Like `Format` but with `row` and `column` index in lambda.
+- `Trim` - Removes leading and trailing whitespace from range of cells

 ### Padding